 At the introductory level I cover everything from Old English onwards.
 Over my years teaching at Yale, University of Michigan, and UiB, I have developed a range of specialized upper-level BA and MA seminars covering premodern topics, usually combined with modern theory.
 Arthurian Literature, Women's Writing, Chaucer, and Book History are staples.

 I supervise a broad spectrum of MA thesis topics in English literature – everything from Sir Gawain to Gaskell to Le Guin.
-At the moment I supervise a doctoral project on devotional manuscript circulation in fifteenth-century England, centered on Syon Abbey and Birgittine texts.
+At the moment I am supervising a doctoral project on devotional manuscript circulation in fifteenth-century England, centered on Syon Abbey and Birgittine texts.
 I am available for PhD supervision within my research expertise.

 During my years as program director (fagkoordinator) of the literature and culture section of the English program, I coordinated all teaching responsibilities for both BA and MA level.
 Since 2016 I have co-led the UiB PhD Research School in Literature and Culture, where I help train doctoral candidates in professional researcher skills and academic development.
 I regularly give lectures and workshops on career development and time management to different groups at UiB and elsewhere.